ddri/Sublime-Text-DocBook-XML-Snippets/README.md

 ### Feedback ###

 Use them, change them, share them.
+Throw a pull request if you have some editions.
+I've included snippets in the [Corilla](http://www.corilla.co) opens ource documentation project.

+### Other Editors ###

+Snippets exist in other editors.
+Drop me a line if you're rocking DocBook XML in Atom.
+I'll take a look at that in future iterations.
+Likewise I'm interested in the [Asciidoctor](http://asciidoctor.org/) project.

 --------------------